udacity/FSND-P4-Design-A-Game/Project-Description.md

  code and documentation, and test the endpoints.
 Make sure you understand how different entities are created, how they fit together, and the overall flow.
  Create a User or two and play a few games.
-Make sure to take a look at the admin Datastore viewer (usually localhost:8000) to check out the various entities.
+Make sure to take a look at the admin Datastore viewer (usually <a href="http://localhost:8000" target="_blank">http://localhost:8000</a>) to check out the various entities.

 ###Task 2:
   Come up with a new game to implement!
-This could be a more advanced guessing game such as Hangman, or a simple board game like Tic-Tac-Toe.
-Implementing a copy or port of Guess a Number (Guess 2 Numbers/Guess a Letter/Guess a Word etc.) will not be acceptable.
+This could be a more advanced guessing game such as Hangman, or a simple board game like Tic-Tac-Toe. **Note:** Implementing a copy or port of Guess a Number (Guess 2 Numbers/Guess a Letter/Guess a Word etc.) will not be acceptable.
 We want you to be creative!